 As the turbulent events of the carpet crisis unfolded, the union had five virtually full time officers at work, plus others of the officer corps devoting a major fraction of their time to the issue.
 When the Carpet Policy Dialogue began to take the larger part of Bill Hirzy, the union President’s time, and the needs of injured employees were at a peak, and the Crystal Mall asbestos contamination bruhaha was in full flower, the union requested bargaining on a new arrangement for official time for union officers.

 Meanwhile, a reign of terror was brought against the Union, reaching its peak in 1991-2.
 The President was reassigned to work for which he was not trained (see above Flammable Aerosol Propellants).
-The Senior Vice President was threatened with criminal charges under 18 U.S.C. §205 for his work on the Carpet Policy Dialogue.
 The Treasurer was fired .
 Union-filed grievances were routinely ignored, and in the home branch of the President, every single union member was under some sort of harassment or trumped up disciplinary action.

 Within a few months Mr. Grizzle had resigned, and his successor, Christian Holmes, declared his belief in the sanctity of good science and ethics at EPA as well as good labor relations.
 In 1992, the union got a new official time agreement granting four full-time positions plus 2000 hours for other stewarding work, a suitable office and equipment to operate it.
+Our sister union at Headquarters, AFGE Local 3331 got five full-time positions and similar office concessions.
+We think, in retrospect, that our sister unions across the Agency got similar benefits….or should have done.
 Included in the agreement was a provision, sanctioned by the Federal Labor Relations Authority, specifically authorizing the union to use official time to communicate with the public and media on terms and conditions of employment – a first in Federal sector labor history.
 This war between the union and management was over.